The Most Iconic Food in Every State

 The secret to preparing the best Nashville hot chicken is to baste the chicken with a spicy paste made with lard and cayenne pepper before or after breading it.
 Most people enjoy with a slice of white bread and topped with pickles.

 Utah is the country's epicenter of artisanal chocolate.
-In fact, it's home to more than 300 different craft chocolates and eight bean-to-bar chocolate makers.
+In fact, it's home to hundreds of craft chocolates and multiple bean-to-bar chocolate makers.
 Yum!

-Best known for its country ham, Virginia sneaks layers of the cured meat into its biscuits with a savory spread of butter, poppy seeds, Worcestershire sauce, mustard, and onion.
+Best known for its country ham, Virginia sneaks layers of the cured meat into its Old Dominion ham biscuits with a savory spread of butter, poppy seeds, Worcestershire sauce, mustard, and onion.

 Cooking fish on planks made of wood from cedar trees is a technique that's native to the people of the Pacific Northwest.
 Wild salmon is a popular dish in Washington, and cooking it over a plank infuses it with some smokey flavor that enhances the fish's natural brininess.

 Cornbread is enjoyed in many Southern states, but West Virginia loves this dish a whole lot.
 For a truly West Virginia snack, eat a slice of cornbread with some beans.